Live Music Livermore

 9:30pm - 12:30am.
 No Cover

-Mad Karma focuses on delivering high-energy, live performances and throwing a memorable party for the weekend warrior in attendence.
+The word "Mad" can mean, well, "Mad" as in "pissed off" or it can mean "Good", like that guitarist has "Mad" skills or "Mad" can mean just pure "Crazy."
+Whichever interpretation floats your boat, Mad Karma fathered this retro-power-pop rock band and is overseeing their journey.
+Born in 2007 from the Northern California streets of the East Bay, Mad Karma focuses on delivering high-energy, live performances and throwing a memorable party for the weekend warrior in attendance.
 Mixing an array of danceable covers with a twist of catchy originals, the band does their best to leave it all on stage, every show.
 With the release of their self-titled, full-length debut album, the band is also busy introducing slices of their original material to an audience who likes their rock n' roll upbeat, straightforward and without gimmicks.
-Attendees can hear a wide array of songs by Cheap Trick, Guns and Roses, Fallout Boy, Queen, Kings of Leon, Tom Petty, Lenny Kravitz and Match Box 20 just to name a few.

 After finishing his 2nd studio album in 3 years, Southern California songwriter Tim Miller, formed The Adderall Cowboys to get back on the road again.
 A five-piece band the feels at home behind chicken-wire playing Roadhouse music that’s a ‘lil bit Country and a lil’ bit Rock & Roll.
 The new album, “A Place to Call Home” (Spring 2019), dives into Miller’s Montana roots and West Coast upbringing.
 Different from his stripped-down, solo acoustic album “Madison River”, the new record offers more textures and landscapes with more instruments, musicians and vocalists, but still remains honest and direct – the poetry of old regrets and a freshly broken heart.